payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-3ds-sdk/ios-3ds-20-sdk.md

 ## Start Redirection Flow

-To authenticate the transaction using PayU’s 3DS2 redirection flow, use the startRedirectionFlow function.
+To authenticate the transaction using PayU's 3DS2 redirection flow, use the startRedirectionFlow function.
 This method handles the authentication process via the ACS (Access Control Server) template or post data and provides callbacks for success, failure, or errors..

 ```
 PayU3DS2.startRedirectionFlow(vc: <#T##UIViewController#>, params: <#T##[String : Any]#>, delegate: <#T##any PayU3DS2Delegate#>)